 Slow down on the road.
 This saves gas and reduces the likelihood of the engine overheating.

-Be prepared for a breakdown.
+Be prepared in case of the unexpected.
 Carry water, food, a fully charged phone and some type of portable shade, such as a hat or umbrella.
-In case you have to call for help, dial 1.800.222.4357 for BCAA Roadside Assistance.
+If you need BCAA Roadside Assistance, we're only a click or call away.
 Not a Member?
 Sign up today for less than $7 a month!

 Be proactive and play it safe this summer by booking an appointment with one of our automotive experts at a BCAA Auto Service Centre.
-BCAA Auto Service Centres offer battery, fluid, brake & tire checks with every Oil Change Package.
-Plus, until September 30, BCAA Members can save 10% off any service or repair.
+Until September 30, bring your car in for a free brake inspection**.
+Plus, BCAA Members can save 10% off any service or repair†.

 The Burning Truth About Parked Cars